Rightpoint/RZDataManager/README.md

-#### RZDataManager is now deprecated.
-There will be no future updates or support.
+#### Important Notice

+This repository is slated for deletion, perhaps as soon as June 1, 2016.
+Please find other solutions.
 Check out [RZVinyl](https://github.com/Raizlabs/RZVinyl) instead.

 RZDataManager
 =============